9.3.1 Customizing Data Plot Colors

-- To fine-tune the color previously selected, click a blank well in Custom group and drag the slider to update it.
+- To fine-tune a previously-applied custom color, click a blank well in Custom group and use available controls (crosshair, slider, RGB, etc) to modify it.

-- To apply Custom colors as a group (e.g. to increment color by points in a plot), you must save them as an Increment List (see below).
+- To apply a series of custom colors as a group (e.g. to apply color By Points in a plot), you must save them as an Increment List (see below).

-- If, before saving a list of Custom colors, you load another color list, you can restore the color list you are working on by clicking the Custom menu and selecting Last Custom Colors.
+- If, before saving a list of custom colors, you load another color list, you can restore the previous list of colors by clicking the Custom menu and selecting Last Custom Colors.